 Jul 09, 2018

-Pete Stavros, Head of Industrials, speaks to our efforts to affect operational change within the portfolio of companies that we invest in as a control investor, and shares examples of these efforts in action with a particular focus on incentivizing employees to create value.
+Pete Stavros speaks to our efforts to affect operational change within the portfolio of companies that we invest in as a control investor, and shares examples of these efforts in action with a particular focus on incentivizing employees to create value.

 Please visit the KKR Industrials’ YouTube page for case study examples of some of the companies referenced in this presentation.

 Good morning.
 As Craig mentioned, my name is Pete Stavros.
 I am a partner in the New York office and I run our industrials group.
 As an industrials investor, as you can imagine, I spend most of my time with manufacturing companies.
 Within a manufacturing company, the majority of the workforce are blue-collar workers who are paid an hourly wage.
 In fact, that is usually the vast majority of the employee base.
 Despite the fact that that group of employees is so large and so important, what we find time and time again is that the relationship between the blue-collar workers and the company that they work for is not a positive one.
 It oftentimes is outright contentious.
 Of course, that impacts performance.
 We have been spending the better part of the past decade trying to understand why that relationship is not working, what we can do to improve it and thereby improve the performance of our companies and drive some of the operational change that Johannes and Craig have talked about.
 Also, positively impact the lives of these employees.
 That is really what I would like to talk about for the next 25 minutes or so.

 History of Hourly Employee Relations